11 Types of Frogs in Connecticut

 11. Fowler’s Toad

-The Fowler’s toad, also known as Bufo fowler, is native to eastern North America.
-They are green and brown, with a darker patch on their back and skin that has bumps.
+The Fowler’s toad, also known as Bufo Fowler, is native to eastern North America.
+They are green and brown, with a darker patch on their back and skin with bumps.

 Also, females have brighter colors and bigger heads when compared to males.
 These frogs are diurnal (active during the day) and typically found near water sources like streams or ponds, where they feed on insects or small invertebrates.
 Females lay eggs on land during breeding, which hatch into tadpoles.